-There are several reasons why these careers are increasingly popular.
+It's easy to see why these careers are increasingly popular.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts any system still using it.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 You can join this rewarding industry by becoming an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.